Tech Insights

 What is Mass Assignment Vulnerability?

 Mass Assignment Vulnerability occurs when a web application allows users to submit a more extensive set of data than is intended or safe.
 Typically, this vulnerability arises due to careless handling of user inputs and inadequate validation and sanitization.
-In some cases, the developer might intend to allow specific data updates using a particular request but unintentionally enables the modification of sensitive or protected fields.

 The potential consequences of this vulnerability can be severe, as attackers can exploit it to alter data, escalate privileges, or even gain unauthorized access to critical system components.
 Therefore, it is crucial for developers to identify and mitigate this vulnerability in their applications.